-In all price points, I take into consideration that I invest a lot of time and love into figuring out the best possible way to create a high-quality art piece for you.
-Whether that is for your personal use, blog, magazine, or business.
-Or whether it is as an original, art print, or piece of clothing where I put a lot of effort into producing and packaging locally and sustainably.
+In all price points, I take into consideration that I invest a lot of time and love into figuring out the best possible way to create high-quality work for you.
+Whether that is a portrait commission, a blog article, an editorial illustration, or a whole illustration concept.
+Or whether it is as an original or art print, where I put a lot of effort into producing and packaging locally and sustainably.

 So where am I on the sliding scale?

-Keep in mind that for this model to work you need to be honest with yourself and your financial situation.
-But while I ask you to take these factors into consideration, please don’t stress about it.
+When you buy in the shop you will have the option to choose between Low Budget and Regular.
+For this model to work you need to be honest with yourself and your financial situation.
+But while I ask you to consider these factors, please don’t stress about them.
 Pay what feels right.
-I will not ask questions or quiz you on your payment choices!
+I will not ask questions or quiz you on your payment choices.